thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 ## How do you run JavaScript code using the Node.js interpreter?

 Additionally, the Node.js interpreter can run JavaScript code that lives in a file.
 An **interpreter** is a program that translates source code that lives in a file into executable code and then immediately runs it.
 Most of the time, you'll be interacting with the Node.js runtime using its interpreter.
+This was how you executed the `readPaths.js` file earlier.

-First, create a new `addition.js` file.
+Let's make another JavaScript program for the Node.js interpreter.
+Create a `addition.js` file on the Desktop.

 ```shell
 touch ~/Desktop/addition.js